Imagine having a common language for problem solving in math.

 Why Math Mights?

 Math Mights is a way to tie math strategies to characters that will help students understand math processes differently than just solving problems one way.
 This series promotes students’ communicated reasoning so they are able to confidently explain their thinking.
 It also provides provides a common language in schools so students can learn about the characters and the strategies in first grade, and then apply same strategies to higher level concepts as they grow.

 A Unique Approach

-The Math Mights strategy poster will feature 8 posters in one, bound into a tabbed flip chart.
+The Math Mights strategy poster will feature eight posters in one, bound into a tabbed flip chart.
 Each tab of the poster features a different character describing how to solve the problems his or her way.
 One side will feature beginning strategies with appropriate examples using easily accessible numbers.
 As students start to grasp the beginning strategies, flip the poster around to reveal more advanced strategies involving more advanced examples (such as fractions or decimals).

 What Do You Get?

-The physical strategy poster has a digital companion (coming soon!) which includes extra practice for students using the Math Mights strategies and strategy cards that can be used to help students remember the strategies while they’re solving problems.
+The physical strategy poster has a digital companion which includes extra practice for students using the Math Mights strategies and strategy cards that can be used to help students remember the strategies while they’re solving problems.
 The Math Mights Bundle will include video tutorials that can be used to help parents, students, and teachers in applying problem solving strategies.